1999 FA Women's Cup final

 The 1999 FA Women's Cup Final was the 28th final of the FA Women's Cup, England's primary cup competition for women's football teams.
 It was the sixth final to be held under the direct control of the Football Association (FA).
+It was contested between Arsenal and Southampton Saints.
+The match was played at the Valley, the home stadium of Charlton Athletic.
+The final ended 2–0 in favour of Arsenal.